BalanceSec/BalanceSec/README.md

 I am in a the cybersecurity industry and am looking to start building an online profile.

 I currently am a SOC Analyst
-  The type of work I do includes
+  The type of work I do includes:
       Network Montioring
       Endpoint Detection
       Penetration Tests